trayio/falafel/README.md

 ### API download / Falafel upload
 Generally, when an API provides a download endpoint, one of falafel's upload functions will need to be used.
 All three of the following upload promise functions will return a file pointer object when they resolve.

+Note: all signed URLs return an expiry time of 6 hours.

+`CONNECTOR_FILE_REGION` and `CONNECTOR_FILE_BUCKET` environment variables can be set to override the default region and bucket.

 #### `falafel.files.streamUpload` (recommended)
 The `falafel.files.streamUpload` accepts the following object:
 ```js